Michigan general contractor license and insurance requirements

 Michigan does not reciprocate with any other states for general contractor licenses.
 If you wish to verify out-of-state experience to bypass the prelicensing education requirements, you must submit the following along with your application:

-• An out-of-state license verification form that has been completed by the licensing entity
+• An out-of-state license verification form that the licensing entity has completed.

 What kind of insurance does a general contractor need in Michigan?